 - What triggers it.
 “Client submits form without attaching ID documents.”

 - What happens now.
-“Admin sends manual follow-up email, waits, follows up again in 3 days.”
+“Admin sends manual follow-up email, waits 3 days, follows up again.”

 - What should happen.
 “System auto-sends document request with checklist link, escalates after 48 hours.”

 Skylarks International, a 15-person immigration consultancy, used this exact approach.
 Their document collection process had 12 exception paths.
-After mapping, they automated the 4 most common ones (covering 80% of cases) and reduced document collection time by 70%.
-The remaining 20% still gets human attention, but that’s 80% fewer manual interventions.
+After mapping, they automated the 4 most common ones (covering 80% of cases) and cut document collection time by 70%.
+The remaining 20% still gets human attention, but that’s 80% fewer manual interventions per week.

 How do I score processes to decide what to automate first?